12 common questions when you start ReactJS

 }

-This is a simple approach.
+This is a straightforward approach.
 However, when you need to do this frequently, this might make your code less readable.
 In ES6, instead, we use “…”.
-It looks weird at a first glance, but it just makes our code much more readable.
+It looks weird at first glance, but it just makes our code much more readable.
 Here is the same code with object spread.

 function todoApp(state = initialState, action) {